tollefj/TDT4310/labs/lab2_description.md

 }
 ```

-Embeddings show up in the majority of NLP applications in some form, and are essential to the implementations of the latest models.
+These kind of vectors and embeddings show up in the majority of NLP applications in some form, and are essential to the implementations of the latest models.

-The simplest form of an embedding is a *one-hot vector*.
+One of the simplest forms of vectorization is a *one-hot vector*.
 This is a vector of zeros, with a single one at the index of the word in the vocabulary.
 If we have a vocabulary of 3 words: cat, dog and mouse, this would be initialized as `[0, 0, 0]`.
 Thus, we get the vectors:

 $vec_{cat} = [1, 0, 0]$